About IISG

 The purpose of the needs mapping is to identify the legislative, institutional and operational needs of the Western Balkans to effectively prevent and respond to security threats in the three pillars of the IISG.
 Identifying the needs will allow for a subsequent identification of responses and ultimately, the analysis of gaps, synergies and approaches.

-The IISG will publish biennially a needs report including on its webpage.
-To ensure more continuous information, the results of the needs and the response mapping will be transposed into a secure database, which will be open to IISG members for regular updates.
-The Response mapping will be structured corresponding to the needs and include all programmes and actions which are currently underway, or to be implemented in all three pillars by IISG members.
-Once developed, the database will be consulted in the early phases of the needs mapping process by the Support Group.
+The IISG publishes biennially a needs report on its webpage.
+To ensure more continuous information, the results of the needs and the response mapping are transposed into the IISG database, which is open to IISG members for regular updates.
+The Response mapping is structured corresponding to the needs and includes all programs and actions which are currently underway or to be implemented in all three pillars by IISG members.

 The IISG is organised in the following three thematic pillars: